earthly/website/blog/_posts/2023-04-26-python-poetry.md

     Learn how to manage dependencies in Python projects using Poetry, a package manager that simplifies the process.
 From creating virtual environments to adding and removing dependencies, this tutorial covers all the essentials.
 Plus, discover how to publish your Python project as a package on PyPI.
 last_modified_at: 2023-10-18
 ---
 **The article discusses the benefits of using Poetry for package management.
-Earthly significantly enhances build speeds with its caching mechanisms for Poetry projects.
+Earthly significantly enhances build speeds with its caching mechanisms.
+It works great with Poetry projects.
 [Check it out](/).**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/V5rKVrVhEh8?si=pjVLAbmavw1YjwSy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>